Providence and Worcester Railroad: End of independence

 Control by the Stonington Line lasted only a few years, as wealthy financer J. P. Morgan had aspirations to build a railroad empire, and both the Stonington Line and the Old Colony Railroad were in his sights.
 Acting through J.P.
-Morgan & Co., he bought control of both companies' stocks, and had them leased by the New York, New Haven and Hartford Railroad (commonly known as the New Haven), which he held an interest in.
+Morgan & Co., he bought controlling stock of each company and had them leased by the New York, New Haven and Hartford Railroad (commonly known as the New Haven), which he held an interest in.
 As part of these transactions, the P&W lease was transferred from the Stonington Line to the New Haven under the same terms as originally written.
 The New Haven operated the P&W for the next 77 years.

 Under the New Haven

-Despite the company's lease, the New Haven only owned a very small number of shares – 91 out of 35,000 – by 1905, finding that P&W shareholders were very reluctant to part with their shares.
-That year, the New Haven attempted to get a bill passed in the Rhode Island General Assembly that would allow it to condemn the shares of minority shareholders that owned stock in the companies it leased, as long as the New Haven held a simple majority of all shares.
+Despite the company's lease, the New Haven owned only a very small number of shares – 91 out of 35,000 – by 1905, finding that P&W shareholders were very reluctant to part with their shares.
+That year, the New Haven attempted to get a bill passed in the Rhode Island General Assembly that would allow it to condemn the shares of minority shareholders who owned stock in the companies it leased, as long as the New Haven held a simple majority of all shares.
 Due to significant opposition, most fiercely by the Providence and Worcester Railroad, this attempt was defeated; the bill was amended to require the owning railroad to hold at least 75 percent of a company's shares before condemnation of minority shareholders' shares was possible.
 This meant that the New Haven could not purchase the P&W unless it was willing to buy 75 percent of the company's shares, securing the P&W's continued existence as a company.
 These same rules protecting minority shareholders would pave the way for the Providence and Worcester to regain its independence in the future.

 The New Haven's monopolistic tendencies attracted attention from regulators, and many of its acquisitions were obtained well above market value.
 These factors combined to cause economic problems for the company, and as a result the P&W facilities in Valley Falls were largely closed from 1907 to the 1920s.
 Continued money problems and the Great Depression brought the New Haven into bankruptcy in 1935, but the P&W's lessee continued to make its lease payments on time.
 When the New Haven emerged from its long bankruptcy in 1947, the P&W remained a leased property, along with the Norwich and Worcester Railroad and Holyoke and Westfield Railroad; it did not join the fate of most New Haven lessors which were consolidated.